sneakysneakk/hubspot-exercise/submission.md

 Filtered dynamically so that API changes wouldn't break features

 Originally did one state object with all needed but broke into multiple states

+The image for the exorcist was broken so I replaced it with a kitten

 Whoever made this exercise has good taste in films